mishael-o/mishael-o/README.md

 Open Source Projects

-✨ [Dapper.SimpleSqlBuilder](https://github.com/mishael-o/Dapper.SimpleSqlBuilder): A simple sql builder for Dapper using string interpolation for building dynamic sql.
+✨ [Dapper.SimpleSqlBuilder](https://github.com/mishael-o/Dapper.SimpleSqlBuilder): A simple SQL builder for Dapper using string interpolation and fluent API for building dynamic SQL.

 <!---
 mishael-o/mishael-o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.